chamoda/chamoda.github.io/_read/2024-october.md

 #### [An Essay on Economic Theory by Richard Cantillon (goodreads.com)](https://www.goodreads.com/book/show/9121382-an-essay-on-economic-theory)

-Just read this as foundational precursor to Adam Smith's The Wealth of Nations.
-This books is one of one of the earliest works to introduce the concept of the "entrepreneur".
+Just read this as a foundational precursor to Adam Smith's The Wealth of Nations.
+This book is one of the earliest works to introduce the concept of the "entrepreneur".

 #### [Elon Musk by Walter Isaacson (goodreads.com)](https://www.goodreads.com/book/show/122765395-elon-musk)